 I’ve been thinking about this stuff lately since we just celebrated our daughter’s first birthday.
 I’d very much like to pass on the gift that my parents gave to me but can’t help but feel sad at how much harder it is to learn to program today.
 Back then, with a few lines of code I could write a program that ran on practically any home computer.
 Compare that with what a new developer encounters the first time they boot up, say, Android Studio.

-If you meet a five year who learned how to program an Android app – now that’s impressive.
+If you meet a six year who learned how to program an Android app – now that’s impressive.

 There’s so many more steps to reach “Hello World” in any of today’s major languages.
-There’s also so much more distraction.
-With no Internet, no video games, and little TV, programming was the thing that offered me the most instant gratification.
-If my first computer had been a MacBook Air instead of a TRS-80, five year old me probably would have found better things to do with his time.
+There’s so much more distraction too.
+Back when I had no Internet, no video games, and little TV, programming was offered me the most instant gratification.
+If my first computer had been a MacBook Air instead of a TRS-80, six year old me would have found other things to do with his time.

 To be clear, if you’re doing anything more trivial than flipping pixels, programming is way easier today than thirty years ago.
 But getting started is way harder.
 We need some low effort, low risk, high reward ways to introduce folks young and old to the magical power of programming.